fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 #### 9.23: patientor, step6

 So far we have established that the patients can have different types of entries, but we don't yet have any way of adding entries for our patients in our app, so it would at the moment be a pretty useless electronic medical record.

-So, your next task is to add an endpoint to your backend, through which you can post an entry for a patient.
+Your next task is to add an endpoint <i>/api/patients/:id/entries</i> to your backend, through which you can POST an entry for a patient.

 Remember that we have different kinds of entries in our app, so our backend should also support all those types and check that at least all required fields are given for each type.

 #### 9.24: patientor, step7